Police arrest Memphis man in livestreamed shootings; 4 dead

 In February 2020, Kelly, then 17, was charged as an adult with attempted first-degree murder, aggravated assault, using a firearm to commit a dangerous felony and reckless endangerment with a deadly weapon, court records show.

 Records show he pleaded guilty to aggravated assault and was sentenced in April 2021 to three years.
-Kelly was released from prison in March, 11 months after he was sentenced, Memphis Mayor Jim Strickland said.
+Kelly was released from prison in March, 11 months after he was sentenced, the mayor said.
+Given the time he spent awaiting a resolution of his charges, he likely got credit for time served and spent more than two years behind bars.

-“This is no way for us to live and it is not acceptable,” the mayor said.
-“If Mr. Kelly served his full three-year sentence, he would still be in prison today and four of our fellow citizens would still be alive.”
+Strickland thanked legislators for closing what he called a revolving door by passing Tennessee's “truth in sentencing” law this year.
+The statute, which took effect after Kelly was freed, requires serving entire sentences for various felonies, including attempted first-degree murder, vehicular homicide resulting from the driver’s intoxication and carjacking.

+“From now on, three years for aggravated assault means three years,” the mayor said.
+“We need the courts and additional state laws to stop this revolving door and I need the public to make their voices heard by those decision makers.”

 This undated photo released by the Memphis Police Department shows 19-year-old shooting suspect Ezekiel Kelly.
 Police in Memphis, Tenn., warned residents to shelter in place as a man they identified as Kelly drives around the city shooting at people on Wednesday night, Sept.
 7, 2022.
 (Memphis Police Department via AP)